 The detection of ctDNA post-surgery for CRC patients can be a sign of the need for adjuvant chemotherapy.
 While 80% of Stage II CRC patients are cured with surgery alone, within 5 years approximately 10% of Stage II CRC patients and 30% of Stage III CRC patients recur.¹ Current clinicopathologic tools, like CEA, are limited in their ability to identify patients at high risk for recurrence.

-Guardant’s proprietary technology detects the presence of ctDNA in the blood.
-Patients with ctDNA detected have a high likelihood of recurrence (100% PPV in clinical study²) and may benefit from additional therapy.
-This blood-only test addresses the challenge of tissue insufficiency in the tumor-dependent approach that requires an initial sequencing of tumor tissue to guide ctDNA detection.
+In 2–3 weeks, Guardant's proprietary technology detects the presence of ctDNA mutations and methylation in blood.
+This blood-only test addresses the challenge of tissue insufficiency in the tumor-dependent approach that requires an initial sequencing of tumor tissue to guide cDNA detection.

 Repeat testing in the surveillance setting offers more opportunity to detect ctDNA as an early sign of recurrence.
 In a study published in Clinical Cancer Research, Guardant Reveal reached 91% sensitivity to detect ctDNA in patients who had a blood draw within 4 months of recurrence.